petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting/shell-access.md

 ## Accessing the Shell via the Web Console

-Follow these steps to access the shell via the Liferay Cloud web console:

 1. Go to your environment page.

 1. Click *Services* in the menu on the left.